Trial of U.S. pastor facing 35 years in prison set to start Monday in Turkey

 The State Department said it was deeply concerned by the conviction.

-Relations with Turkey were strained further recently after it launched an offensive in northern Syria in January against the Kurdish YPG militia, which is allied with the U.S.
+Relations with Turkey were strained further recently after it launched an offensive in northern Syria in January against the Kurdish YPG militia, which is allied with the United States.

-Turkey is a crucial ally to the U.S. in the region, hosting an air base which NATO has used for strikes against the so-called Islamic State in Syria.
+Turkey is a crucial ally to the United States in the region, hosting an air base which NATO has used for strikes against the so-called Islamic State in Syria.

 However, the Turkish foreign minister said the two countries had agreed to normalize relations after another visit by Tillerson — since fired by President Donald Trump — in February.